SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/MemoryGameModel.md

 To initialize the game with cards, we add an `initializeForSymbols:` method.
 This method creates a list of cards from a list of characters and shuffles it.
-We also add an assertion in this method to verify that the caller provided enough characters.
+We also add an assertion in this method to verify that the caller provided enough characters to fill up the game board.

 ```
-MgdGameModel >> initializeForSymbols: characters
+MGGameModel >> initializeForSymbols: characters

-	aCollectionOfCharacters size = (self cardsCount / self matchesCount)		ifFalse: [ self error: 'Amount of characters must be equal to possible all combinations' ].	aCollectionOfCharacters do: [ :aSymbol |		1 to: self matchesCount do: [ :i |		availableCards add: (MGCard new symbol: aSymbol) ] ].	availableCards := availableCards shuffled
+	aCollectionOfCharacters size = (self cardsCount / self matchesCount)
+		ifFalse: [ self error: 'Amount of characters must be equal to possible all combinations' ].

+	aCollectionOfCharacters do: [ :aSymbol |
+		1 to: self matchesCount do: [ :i |
+		availableCards add: (MGCard new symbol: aSymbol) ] ].
+	availableCards := availableCards shuffled
 ```

 ### Game logic

 Next, we define the method `chooseCard:`.
 It will be called when a user selects a card.
-This method is actually the most complex method of the model and implements the main logic of the game.
+This method is the most complex method of the model and implements the main logic of the game.

 - First, the method makes sure that the chosen card is not already selected.